 In 2009, Nick was one of the youngest scholars in marketing to be appointed to a Professorship, a year in which he was also featured in The Times as 'one of the 15 scientists whose work will shape the future'.
 His research has won multiple awards, including the 2014 Darden award for Best Methodology Paper from the Academy of Marketing Science, the 2010 Joseph Lister Award Lecture for Social Science from the British Science Association, the 2005 Emerald Outstanding Special Issue Award, and the 2002 EMAC award for best doctoral work.
 In 2017 he was awarded Honorary Life Membership of the Academy of Marketing, for outstanding lifetime contributions to marketing research.

 Nick is a regular speaker at international conferences on sales and methodological issues.
 Since his first publication in 2005, Nick has published over 70 articles in scholarly journals, as well co-written 2 books and co-edited the Marketing volume of the Wiley Encyclopaedia of Management (3rd Edition).
-His work has received over 4000 citations according to Google Scholar, while also featuring in popular outlets such as The Times, the Financial Times and Forbes, and he has appeared on BBC Radio 4, BBC Radio 5Live, and BBC Breakfast television.
+His work has received almost 5000 citations according to Google Scholar, while also featuring in popular outlets such as The Times, the Financial Times and Forbes, and he has appeared on BBC Radio 4, BBC Radio 5Live, and BBC Breakfast television.
+He's also a regular commentator in the business and general media on marketing issues, having features in publications around the world, including Advertising Age, The Financial Times, and Business Insider.
 He received his Ph.D. from Aston University (UK) in 2003.

 Nick tweets very irregularly and occasionally entertainingly @nj_lee